mermaid-js/mermaid/docs/n00b-gettingStarted.md

 **This is a great way to learn how to define a mermaid diagram.**

-The Live Editor opens on a [Flowchart](./flowchart.md).
+The Live Editor opens on a [Flowchart](./flowchart.md), one of the many charts that mermaid can render.

 ![Flowchart](./img/DiagramDefinition.png)

 **Saving a Diagram:**
-Downloading the image may be a ideal for a majority uses.

-The Links and the markdown code can be referenced to display the diagram.
+Downloading the image is recommended. he Links and markdown code can be referenced to display the diagram.

 ![Flowchart](./img/Live-Editor-Choices.png)